Zanzibar's $1,155-a-night Millionaire's Island

 Courtesy www.andbeyond.com

-Dubbed the "Millionaire's Island, &Beyond Mnemba Island lies just 4.5 kilometers off the north eastern tip of Zanzibar.
+Dubbed the "Millionaire's Island," &Beyond Mnemba Island lies just 4.5 kilometers off the north eastern tip of Zanzibar.

 At just 500 meters in diameter and 1.5 kilometers in circumference, this tiny island is wrapped by an oval reef -- known as the Mnemba Atoll -- a marine conservation area.